 Parliamentary tours cancelled as man remains metres up Elizabeth Tower

-Video shows a barefoot man standing on a ledge holding a Palestine flag several metres up the tower, in an apparent act of protest.
+Video shows a barefoot man standing on a ledge holding a Palestine flag up the tower, in an apparent act of protest.

 Your support helps us to tell the story